johnstarr92/rpg-maker-game-1/README.md

 ---

+## Additional Resources

+Explore more guides and tutorials to enhance your RPG Maker MZ skills:

+- [GitHub Development Guide](./guide-readmes/github-guide.md): Learn about GitHub workflows, including pulling changes, creating branches, and opening pull requests.
+- [Starter Tutorials](./guide-readmes/starter-tutorials.md): A collection of helpful tutorials for getting started with RPG Maker MZ.

+---

 By following these guidelines, you can contribute effectively to the project and collaborate with other developers.
 Happy coding!

 ---